Chambers Brothers (gang): Cultural effects

 In the novel Warpath by Jeffry Scott Hansen, the street gang the Six-Mile Syndicate is based loosely on the Chambers Brothers gang.

 In the 1991 film New Jack City, the character Nino Brown and his associates were largely based on the Chambers Brothers.
 As in the movie, the Chambers Brothers were also known for taking over an apartment complex known as the Broadmoor on E. Grand Blvd and Ferry St. on the lower east side in Detroit (name was changed to "The Carter" in the film), which was used to house the gang's drug-selling operations.

-The title of Detroit rapper, G. Twilight's 2018 single, "Money, Money, Money" was inspired by the braggadocios dialogue from the confiscated video tape of the Larry Chambers and one his drug enforcers counting a laundry baskets full of money.
+The title of Detroit rapper, G. Twilight's 2018 single, "Money, Money, Money" was inspired by the braggadocios dialogue from the confiscated video tape of the Larry Chambers and one of his drug enforcers counting a laundry basket full of money.
 In the second verse of the song, G. Twilight mentions the Chambers specifically as a cautionary tale.
 G. Twilight, who is also a former drug dealer from Detroit, has mentioned the Chambers on other songs such as "Gangster, Gangster" (from the 2013 mixtape "Another Detroit Gangster Story"), "The Real Cash Money Brothers" (from the 2019 mixtape "The Detroit Cocaine 80's"), and the 2021 songs "Motor City Madness" and "The Real New Jack City" as a means of doing a then vs. now-styled compare and contrast of different era's in Detroit's underworld.